 Finally, Rudek is the only member of his company that maintains an under-the-table association with smugglers.
 He plays cat and mouse with Masha and Malutki, often getting the better of them–and getting discounted or free tobacco in the process.
-For this reason, perhaps, he fails to arrest them when he has the opportunity.

 A smuggler in partnership with the wily and ruthless Masha, this bear nonetheless doesn’t seem cut out for high-stakes smuggling.
 A Belarusian with a yet unknown background, his phlegmatic and sociable nature makes him good at networking–but resistant to crushing the competition.
 He sometimes questions Masha’s business practices, but as they usually successful, he lets things well enough alone.

 For some unknown reason, he keeps his real name– Ilya Jaromirovich Mednik–guarded.
 Rudek gives him the nickname “Malutki” (meaning “little guy”), and it serves him well enough as a nom de guerre.